Arhangel64/lexic.js/README.md

 * `lang` - the language of mining dictionary.
 It changes the `lang` of a `dictionary`
 * `gram` - a grammar file, it often sounds like `egramtab.tab`, from [aot.ru](http://aot.ru) too
 * `path` - path for storing json dictionary

+###dictionary.load(callback)

+A method to load json dictionary.
+It's only for initialization, don't use it!